valyndsilva/Modern-JavaScript/JS_Cheatsheet/README.md

 * Destructuring Objects
 * Spread Operator ...
 * For...Of Loop (Iterating over an Array, String, Map)
+* Looping Objects: Object Keys, Values and Entries
+* Sets
+* Conversion of Set to Array using Spread operator ...
 * REST Patterns And Parameters
 * Destructuring in REST
 * Shortcircuiting && and ||